looeee/THREE.Time/README.md

 Replacement for THREE.CLock with some extra features and cleaner syntax.
 The main extra feature is that you can set the Timescale, allowing for slow motion effects in your animations.

+Note that there is nothing actually related to three.js in the code, so you can use this in any application that needs a simple timer function.

 ## Installation

   `npm install three-time`